flatgreen/ytdl/README.md

 ```bash
 composer require flatgreen/ytdl
 ```
-- Create a 'cache' directory (with read|write permissions), because we want a cache system.
+- Create a 'cache' directory (with read|write permissions), by default a directory is created inside the system temporary directory.

 ## Usage
 Load the two classes: